oscarfonts/sensor-widgets/doc/en/widgets.rst

 Other optional inputs:

 * "title": If not specified, defaults to the name of the Feature.
+* "display_utc_times": The SOS service dates are in UTC, and they are converted to local time fuse by default.
+To display them in UTC, set this parameter to `true`.
 * "footnote": Optional small text caption at the bottom.
 * "custom_css_url": css stylesheet to be applied to the widget.